CSCJarrett/Reel-Radar/docs/CONDUCT.md

 * Communication will occur over text message
 * Meeting times and locations will be decided on a case by case basis
 * In the case of a member being late, it is their responsibility to reach out and find out what they missed
+* Members should make sure they are hearing other people's perspectives and not talking over others or dominating the conversation
+* Feedback between members should be given constructively
+* Rule violations should be brought up immidiately and if repeatedly violated the product owner should be contacted

 ## Enforcement Responsibilities